 The policy required under the Code of Practices supports implementing and improving responsible business practices as a Member of the RJC.
 Members should document their policy and communicate it to all persons working for, or on behalf of the business.
 This can be achieved through formal awareness sessions, public newsletters, via the internet or publications in newspapers.

-Changes frequently occur within businesses, and in the broader context in which they operate.
-It is therefore important to review implementation of the policy and identify any gaps where improvements are needed, on at least an annual basis.
+Members should review implementation of the policy in their business and identify any gaps where improvements are needed, on at least an annual basis.

-Many standards initiatives require developing a policy as a formal demonstration of the business' commitment to the issue/ program, along with regularly reviewing that implementation is effective throughout the business.
+Many standards initiatives recommend developing a policy as a formal demonstration of the business' commitment to the issue/program, and regularly reviewing that implementation is effective throughout the business enterprise.